The Board of Directors for each Phase

 1. Pay the old fashioned way by mailing a paper check with a coupon.

-2. ACH – The quarterly amount due will automatically be deducted from your checking account.
-There is no monthly ACH option, you can only pay the entire amount due every three months.
+- The quarterly amount due will automatically be deducted from your checking account.

 3. Pay online via your bank.
 With this option, you can pay monthly or the total amount due.

 4. Pay by Credit Card, but there’s a hefty 2.7 per cent fee on the total amount due.

 Quarterly Condo Association Fee Increases For 2019

 The HPA quarterly fee increase was $47 for all four phases.